Why Does Swimming Make You Hungry? 7 Surprising Reasons

 4. You Don’t Realise How Much Effort You’re Using

-One of the unique aspects of swimming is that it feels easier than it is.
-The buoyancy of the water reduces the impact on your joints and muscles, making the workout feel less strenuous compared to land-based activities like running.
+One of the unique things about swimming is that it often feels easier than it is.
+The buoyancy of the water supports your body, reducing impact on your joints and muscles.
+This can create a mental mismatch between how hard you think you’re working and how much energy you’re actually burning.

 5. Your Body Enters A Caloric Deficit After Swimming